 Stena Line is running direct ferry routes Fredrikshavn–Gothenburg and Kiel–Gothenburg.
 The ferry terminal for Denmark (Fredrikshavn) is located at Masthuggstorget, near the city centre.
 The ferries to Germany (Kiel) leave from the terminal in Klippan, a little further out in the harbour.

-Many large cruise ships stop in Gothenburg and central quays like Frihamnen make it possible to even walk to the city centre in around 20 minutes.
+Many large cruise ships stop in Gothenburg and central quays like Amerikahamnen make it possible to get to the city centre with ease.
 The outer harbour is further away, but shuttle buses are available at the quays.

 When you arrive with a leisure boat